hphelion/documentation/network.howto.md

 9. On the **Subnet Details** tab:
 	<br><img src="media/compute-network-new-network-sub-det.png"  alt="" />
-	- Clear the **Enable DHCP** option, as needed, to not want to use the DCHP server on this subnet  DHCP is enabled by default.
+	- Clear the **Enable DHCP** option, as needed, to not use the network as a DCHP.
+DHCP is enabled by default.
+		If enabled, the subnet will serve as your DHCP server.
+Instances associated with the subnet will be assigned an IP address from this pool. .
-	- Optionally, enter the starting and ending IP addresses you want for your subnet in the **Allocation Pools** field, in the format IP_ADDR,IP_ADDR.
+	- Optionally, enter the starting and ending IP addresses you want for your DHCP allocation pool in the **Allocation Pools** field, in the format IP_ADDR,IP_ADDR.
 For example: `192.168.1.10,192.168.1.120`.
+		By deafult, the server has an application pool starting with 10.0.0.0/24.
-	- Optionally, enter the `IP Address` you want for your subnet in the **DNS Name Servers** field.
+	- Optionally, enter the `IP Address` of your subnet in the **DNS Name Servers** field.
+		If blank, your subnet will default to using HP's internal DNS which uses DNSMASQ.
 	- Optionally, enter the `Destination CIDR` and `Next Hop` for your subnet in the **Host Routes** field to create host routes.

 10. Click **Create**.